BroManDudeGuyPhD/XenoGenesis/setup/README.md

 # Setup Folder

-This folder contains all the database setup files for the XenoGenesis project.
+This folder contains all the database setup files for the MetaMatching project.

 ## Files